4ubr3ypwd/htaccess-redirect/readme.txt

 == Description ==

 This plugin modifies your .htaccess file to redirect requests to new locations.
 This is especially useful (and intended) to redirect requests to web locations/pages outside of your WordPress installation to pages now in WordPress.
-For instance, you could redirect http://example.com/old/raw/web/user/enethrie/my... to http://example.com/enethrie/ or http://somewhereelse.com/
+For instance, you could redirect `http://example.com/old/raw/web/user/enethrie/` to `http://example.com/enethrie/` or `http://somewhereelse.com/` using your `.htaccess` file.

-== Installation ==

-To install this plugin just copy the .php file to your wp-content/plugins folder, or use WordPress Dashboard to install this plugin by searching for it.
+=== Requirements ===

+Will not, obviously, work on an NGINX environment. **This will modify your .htaccess file, so before installing you should be comfortable editing it should something go wrong.**

 == Changelog ==

 = 0.3.1 =

 - Fixes issue where plugin would crash when using older versions of PHP (see http://goo.gl/9ljpRP).

 = 0.3 =

 - Fix to [Plugin Isn't Working since WP update](http://wordpress.org/support/topic/plugin-htaccess-redirect-plugin-isnt-working-since-wp-update?replies=1)

 = 0.2 =

 - Fixes to filenames with spaces and some regex symbols

 = 0.1 =

 - First releases, please visit https://bitbucket.org/enethrie/.htaccess-redirect for more.

+== Development ==

+This plugin is developed at [GitHub](https://github.com/aubreypwd/htaccess-redirect) and is deployed here with every release.